Craig Lukatch

 |

-Lukatch is a Hazleton native, currently residing in Lake Ariel PA who has extensive experience with more than 20 plus years in nonprofit administration and fundraising most recently working as the CEO of the Greater Pittston YMCA and the Director of Development at Wyoming Valley Children's Association, Forty Fort.
+Craig Lukatch is a Hazleton native, currently residing in Lake Ariel PA.
+Lukatch has extensive experience with more than 20 plus years in nonprofit administration and fundraising.
+Prior to Lacawac he served as the CEO of the Greater Pittston YMCA and the Director of Development at Wyoming Valley Children's Association, Forty Fort.
 He is a graduate of the University of Scranton with a Bachelor of Arts degree in Philosophy and Theology.
-Lukatch currently serves on the Boards of Directors of the Rainbow Alliance and the Newfoundland Rotary and has served on various boards of nonprofits from the NEPA chapter of the Association of Fundraising Professionals, to the Hazleton YMCA, Indraloka Animal Sanctuary, Pennsylvania Association of Environmental Educators.
-Over his tenure he has raised over $8 million from foundations and for capital projects for local nonprofits.
+Lukatch currently serves on the Boards of Directors of the Rainbow Alliance, the Pennsylvania Association of Environmental Educators and the Newfoundland Rotary and has served on various boards of nonprofits from the NEPA chapter of the Association of Fundraising Professionals, to the Hazleton YMCA, and Indraloka Animal Sanctuary, Over his tenure he has raised over $8 million from foundations and for capital projects for local nonprofits.
 Lukatch has been employed with Lacawac Sanctuary for over 10 years.

 Beth grew up in a small town in New Hampshire where interaction with the natural world was a way of life.
 She has always been interested in science, particularly ecology.
 She received a B.S. in Biology from Bridgewater College, a small liberal arts school in the Shenandoah Valley of Virginia.
 After a short interlude teaching middle and high school science and math classes, she earned a M.S. degree in Biology from James Madison University and a Ph.D. in Biological Sciences from Virginia Tech.
 Beth has also worked as a post-doctoral researcher for Trent University and Michigan State University.
 Beth is an ecosystem ecologist interested in how interactions among organisms influence the structure and functioning of freshwater habitats.
 Her research investigates how essential elements like nitrogen and carbon are transformed and transported through ecosystems and the role microorganisms, plants, and animals play in these processes.
 She also studies how these relationships are affected by human activities such as land use change, nutrient loading, and pollution.
 Beth uses experimental manipulations as well as natural studies in her research, at scales ranging from laboratory microcosms to whole ecosystems.